yzjyg215/GR-pKa/README.md

 - To use atom retention in the readout phase, add `--atom_retention`
 - Specify `--adjacency` to add adjacency matrix and `<adj_path>` is the path to a npz file containing the saved adjacency matrices of a dataset.
 - Specify `--distance` to add distance matrix and `<dist_path>` is the path to a npz file containing the saved distance matrices of a dataset.
-- Specify `--coulomb` to add Coulomb matrix and `<clb_path>` is the path to a npz file containing the saved coulomb matrices of a dataset.
+- Specify `--coulomb` to add coulomb matrix and `<clb_path>` is the path to a npz file containing the saved coulomb matrices of a dataset.
 - `<QM_features_path>` is the path to a csv file containing the QM features of a dataset.
 - Specify `--normalize_matrices` to normalize inter-atomic matrices.